 ART 317: SCULPTURE III.
 An individualized instruction aimed at furthering the student's understanding of sculptural forms by designing and producing sculptures that involve a combination of modeling and construction methods.
 Prerequisites: ART 115 ART 217(Formerly ART 316) and permission of instructor.
-CREDIT: THREE SEMESTER HOURS.
+CREDIT: THREE SEMESTER HOURS

 ART 321: DIGITAL PHOTOGRAPHY I. This is a beginning course in digital photography which that will explore a variety of approaches to photographing people, places and events.
-Downloading to computer editing, cropping, color and contrast corrections will be learned.
-The photographs will be turned into slideshows.
-Prerequisite: NONE CREDIT: THREE CREDIT HOURS.
+Downloading to computer

+CREDIT: THREE CREDIT HOURS

 ART 322: DIGITAL PHOTOGRAPHY II.
 This course builds on the basic skills learned in Art 321.
 Focusing on photography for graphics and illustration, it emphasizes the creative use of camera controls and artistic manipulations in current graphic programs.
 Prerequisite: ART 321.
-CREDIT: THREE CREDIT HOURS.
+CREDIT: THREE CREDIT HOURS